Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Conclusions

-In this paper, the study of the integrability of certain types of Hamiltonian systems in curved spaces is given.
-Thanks to the existence of particular solutions, we were able, with the help of Morales-Ramis theory, to derive the necessary integrability conditions.
-These conditions are expressed in terms of arithmetic constraints on the values of parameters describing the system.
-It has been demonstrated that the obtained integrability conditions are effective and straightforward to apply.
-They were employed in three non-trivial forms of potential and metric.
-This led to the discovery of certain new integrable cases.
-Thus, the conclusion from the paper confirms that Morales-Ramis theory is an effective tool for analyzing the integrability of Hamiltonian systems in curved spaces, potentially leading to the discovery of new, significant integrable cases.
-These findings have the potential to expand our knowledge of nonlinear dynamics and may find applications in various fields of physics and mathematics.
-While the current study focused on $2D$ systems, the approach could be extended to higher-dimensional systems, albeit with increased complexity.
-Our future research will be devoted to analyzing the integrability of higher-dimensional Hamiltonian systems in curved spaces.
+This paper presents a study of the integrability of certain types of Hamiltonian systems in curved spaces.
+Thanks to the existence of particular solutions, we were able, with the help of Morales-Ramis theory, to derive necessary integrability conditions.
+These conditions are expressed as arithmetic constraints on the values of parameters describing the system.
+It has been demonstrated that the obtained integrability conditions are both effective and straightforward to apply.
+They were employed in three non-trivial forms of potential and metric, leading to the discovery of certain new integrable cases.